 First of all, a goal is the desired outcome that a person envisions, plans, and commits to achieve.

 More specifically, career goals are milestones that you desire to achieve as you move forward in your chosen profession.
-They are also known as work goals, job goals, professional goals, and professional development goals.
+They are also known as work goals, job goals, employee goals, professional goals, and professional development goals.

 Finally, I like to break professional goals into types.
 One type is based on the time it takes to complete a goal.
 While the other type is based on category.